MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   small fixes
+-   Add Row Button in Nav for every Row
+-   More Groups with the same User
+-   Trigger generates without saving

 ### 0.5.1 (2023-08-05)

 -   sent to the wrong instance, fixed